February 26, 2019

 What you care about is the plug-in electricity and the solar electricity.
 Let’s start with solar…. on the roof, above the crew area of the van, is a solar panel that collects sun and charges the onboard battery that powers the refrigerator and cooking lamp.
 This is all done automagically!
 You will hear the faint sound of the compressor for the fridge turn on in the middle of the night, but it’s incredibly quiet.

 Depending on where you camp, you may have the option for plug-in power.
-Essentially they provide a long extension cord and a plug adapter (should you need it for the campsites).
+In their Electric Kit for rent, essentially they provide a long extension cord and a plug adapter (should you need it for the campsites).
 You have to crack a window and run it in that way.
 They also provide a power strip so you can charge cameras, laptops, phones, etc. It also powers the heater….. (see staying warm).

 There are three cigarette lighter things in our van – two up front and one in the passenger area (near the table).
 A cigarette to USB lighter adapter thingy is a must-have, and Escape sells them for like $5.